Last Updated on October 31, 2023

 If 2021 will be remembered for the Great Resignation, 2022 was the year of “quiet quitting.”
 And in an industry hard hit by staffing issues, it’s a term that has its own unique implications — and one that’s evolved since its first introduction.
-So, what does quiet quitting in healthcare mean as we enter 2023?
-And what can employers do to better understand the concept, and prevent the phenomenon?
+So, what does quiet quitting in healthcare mean as we enter a new generation of workforce?
+Discover what can employers do to better understand the concept, and prevent the growing phenomenon.

 “Quiet quitting” describes the attitude of a worker who’s putting in the minimum possible effort in their job, as opposed to just resigning.
 The term caught on as a buzzword in early 2022, and has been a persistent source of discussion since.

 Originally meant to describe the next stage of the ongoing workplace transformation revolution spurred by the Covid-19 pandemic — the first part being the “Great Resignation” of 2021 — quiet quitting was first used to describe worker apathy.
-It seemed to serve as a catchall to describe those workers who wanted to quit in 2021, but maybe missed their opportunity, and are now stuck where they’re at.
+It appeared to function as a catchall term to describe workers who wanted to quit in 2021, possibly missed their opportunity, and now find themselves stuck where they are.

 The term almost immediately drew criticism for its perceived glibness towards the challenges facing clinical professionals.
-Amid alarming rates of burnout and even suicide among doctors and clinicians, was it really helpful to call them out for lack of enthusiasm?
-A couple of years into the Covid-19 pandemic, how much more above and beyond the call of duty were essential workers expected to go?
+Amid alarming rates of burnout among doctors and clinicians, was it really helpful to call them out for lack of enthusiasm?

 Most commentators agreed that “quiet quitting” referred simply to the status quo, and that that was fine.
 These people “continue to meet the demands of their job but reject the hustle-culture mentality that you must always be available for more work and, most importantly, that your value as person and self-worth are not defined and determined by your work,” as Margaret Calvery, PhD wrote at Medscape.